SpongePowered/SpongeDocs/source/plugin/configuration/loaders.rst

     rootNode = loader.load();

 For this example it is important to note that the :javadoc:`AssetManager#getAsset(String)` method works relative to the plugin's asset folder.
-So, if in the above example the plugin ID is ``myplugin``, the ``defaultConfig.conf`` file must not lie in the jar file root, but instead in the directory ``assets/myplugin``.
+So, if in the above example the plugin ID is ``myplugin``, the ``default.conf`` file must not lie in the jar file root, but instead in the directory ``assets/myplugin``.
 For more information, see :doc:`the Asset API page <../assets>`.

-Additionally, instead of checking to see if the node has an empty children map, this method uses ``copyToFile(path, false, true)``.
-The first argument is the path in which to set the node to, the second represents whether or not the file should be overriden each time, and the final argument represents if the existing config should be overriden only if absent.
+This variant should be used instead of checking whether the root node is empty as it simplifies the process.
+The first argument is the path in which to set the node, the second represents whether or not the file should be overriden each time, and the final argument represents if the existing config should be overriden only if absent.

 .. note::